His Highness Sayyid Faisal Bin Turki Al Said

 Mr. Matthew Williams

-Mr. Matthew Williams has been with Special Olympics for nearly 10 years, and currently serves as an International Global Messenger and Member of the Special Olympics Board of Directors.
+Mr. Williams has been with Special Olympics for more than 10 years, and currently serves as a member of the Special Olympics Board of Directors.
 His goal is to spread the message and vision of Special Olympics far and wide.
-Mr. Williams enjoys aquatics, track and field, floor hockey, and curling.
+Mr. Williams enjoys aquatics, track and field, floor hockey and curling.
 Though young, Mr. Williams has accomplished much.
 In addition to being an International Global Messenger, he took part in the final leg of the 2010 Olympic Torch Run alongside Arnold Schwarzenegger in Vancouver, was elected chairman of the Third Athlete Congress, held in Morocco, and won two medals at Canada’s Summer Games.
 Prior to joining Special Olympics, Mr. Williams struggled to fit in and keep up with his peers.
 He joined Special Olympics in 8th grade, which has had a profound impact on Mr. Williams' life, helping him make friends, providing him with confidence that he can succeed, and giving him an opportunity to participate in sports.
 Mr. Williams' goals include taking a personal training course and working toward someday being a certified personal trainer for athletes and people with disabilities.

 Ms. Vanessa Williams

-Ms. Vanessa Williams is one of the most respected and multi-faceted performers in the entertainment industry today.
+Ms. Williams is one of the most respected and multi-faceted performers in the entertainment industry today.

 Her critically acclaimed work in film, television, recordings and the Broadway stage has been recognized by every major industry award affiliation including 4 Emmy nominations, 17 Grammy nominations (of which 11 were for her individually), a Tony nomination, 3 SAG award nominations, 6 NAACP Image Awards, 3 Satellite Awards and ultimately a Golden Globe, Grammy and an Oscar for Best Original Song for her platinum single "Colors of the Wind," from the Disney film Pocahontas.
 Ms. Williams also achieved a career pinnacle with a star on the Hollywood Walk of Fame.